Deep sea: Exploration

 It has been suggested that more is known about the Moon than the deepest parts of the ocean.
 This is a common misconception based on a 1953 statement by George E.R.
 Deacon published in the Journal of Navigation, and largely refers to the scarce amount of seafloor bathymetry available at the time.
-The similar idea that more people have stood on the moon than have been to the deepest part of the ocean is likewise problematic and dangerous.
+The similar idea that more people have stood on the moon than have been to the deepest part of the ocean is likewise dubious.

 Describing the operation and use of an autonomous lander (RV Kaharoa) in deep-sea research; the fish seen is the abyssal grenadier (Coryphaenoides armatus).

 Still, the deep-sea remains one of the least explored regions on planet Earth.
 Pressures even in the mesopelagic become too great for traditional exploration methods, demanding alternative approaches for deep-sea research.
 Baited camera stations, small crewed submersibles, and ROVs (remotely operated vehicles) are three methods utilized to explore the ocean's depths.
 Because of the difficulty and cost of exploring this zone, current knowledge is limited.
 Pressure increases at approximately one atmosphere for every 10 meters meaning that some areas of the deep sea can reach pressures of above 1,000 atmospheres.
 This not only makes great depths very difficult to reach without mechanical aids, but also provides a significant difficulty when attempting to study any organisms that may live in these areas as their cell chemistry will be adapted to such vast pressures.